Manjusha Art

 Manjushas are an Indian art form.
 They are temple-shaped boxes comprising eight pillars.
 They are made of bamboo, jute, and paper.
 They also contain paintings of Hindu gods and goddesses and other characters.
-These boxes are used in Bishahari puja, a festival dedicated to the Snake God that is celebrated in Bhagalpur and nearby regions, India.
+These boxes are used in Bishahari puja, a festival dedicated to the Snake Goddess Bishahari that is celebrated in Bhagalpur and the Anga Pradesh region also known as Angika Belt and nearby regions, India.

+Historical Background

+Manjusha Art dates back to the 7th century and is considered one of the oldest art forms in Bihar.
+The term "Manjusha" means "box" in Sanskrit, and traditionally, these were temple-shaped boxes made from bamboo, jute, and paper, adorned with paintings depicting various deities and mythological scenes.
+These boxes played a significant role during the Bishahari Puja.